-This article describes steps you can take to change the position of new icons on the desktop on Ubuntu Linux.
+This article describes steps to change the position of new icons on the desktop on Ubuntu Linux.

 A typical Ubuntu desktop will come with a single (Personal) folder icon on the desktop after installation.
 However, you can add additional icons on the desktop, although it’s not the easiest thing to do.

-Users can choose four (4) positions or areas of the desktop for new icons to automatically be added.
-When a new icon is added to the desktop, it will be added to the location you specified.
+Users can choose four (4) positions or areas of the desktop for new icons to be added automatically.
+When a new icon is added to the desktop, it will be added to the specified location.